California v. Acevedo Case Brief

 Frequently Asked Questions

-How does Acevedo relate to United States v.
+How does California v.
+Acevedo relate to United States v.
 Ross?

-Ross held that if officers have probable cause to search a vehicle, they may open any containers inside that could conceal the object of the search.
-Acevedo extends that logic: even when probable cause is limited to a specific container in the vehicle, officers may open that container without a warrant.
-Together, Ross and Acevedo create a single rule: probable cause authorizes searching the vehicle and/or any relevant container within it, with the search limited to places where the object may be found.
+Ross held that when officers have probable cause to search a vehicle, they may open any containers within it that might conceal the object of the search.
+Acevedo extends Ross’s logic to the mirror-image scenario: when probable cause attaches specifically to a container in a car, officers may open that container without a warrant.
+Together, Ross and Acevedo establish that the scope of a warrantless automobile search is defined by the object of probable cause, not by whether probable cause targets the car or a particular container.

-Does Acevedo allow officers to search the entire car if probable cause exists only for a particular container?
+Does Acevedo permit officers to search the entire car if they only have probable cause about a specific container?

 Conclusion

-Master More Criminal Procedure — Fourth Amendment (Search and Seizure) Cases with Briefly
+Master More Criminal Procedure — Fourth Amendment (Automobile Exception) Cases with Briefly

 Get AI-powered case briefs, practice questions, and study tools to excel in your law studies.